Sun Tolerant Hostas

 - Green or Gold Variegated Leaves

-I have found that water is the tweekable item to getting Hostas to be able to withstand more sunlight.
+I have found that water and soil is the tweekable items to getting Hostas to be able to withstand more sunlight.
 This is what all the books say, and what all the speakers say, is that they need at least an inch of water per week to maintain healthy plants.

 The leaves are so large and water evaporates so fast from them that they need to receive much extra water.
 Not just a cup or two when you think of it, but even lots more water when the temperature gets over that 90 degree mark.